 It is for many the best months to visit Malaga; although finally and as we commented at the beginning of this article, the answer to such an important question is very personal.
 Let’s find out more about what it’s like to visit Malaga during these months.

 For many people September means the end of the holidays and a return to routine, but not everyone does.
-More and more people are booking their holidays in September and if you ask them, they would not change it.
+More and more people are booking their holidays to Malaga in September and if you ask them, they would not change it.

 Reasons to visit Malaga in September?
 The temperature is pleasant, the heat of August has largely dissipated and the crowds have returned to their routine.
 September is the halfway point of the summer and you can do everything from going to the beach to hiking, playing sports or discovering the interior of the province.